jchevertonwynne/learning_rust/README.md

 - clone this repo & execute `$ cargo run` in a terminal to check that your installation works.
 Then try setting the `NAME` environment variable and see what happens!
 - later weeks will use [docker](https://www.docker.com/) for setup so you'll want to install this too unless you want to handle your postgres install manually (and that's a pain)

+- Or use the setup github devcontainer!
+I don't know how well this will work with the `docker-compose` for the final section however

 ## Resources

 - [The Rust Programming Language](https://doc.rust-lang.org/book/)